 In the dungeon there was a small spring (fonte) of water, which was used by St. Lawrence to baptize another prisoner, a

 blind man who recovered his sight.
 The miracle convinced Hippolytus to embrace the Christian faith.
-According to tradition (probably because his name could mean loose horse) Hippolytus was tied to two or four horses that dragged him to death; he is the patron saint of horses.
+According to tradition (probably because his name could mean loose horse and because of Ovid's account of the death of Hippolytus, son of Theseus) Hippolytus was tied to two or four horses that dragged him to death; he is the patron saint of horses.

 A church was built above the dungeon and it was dedicated to Lawrence and Hippolytus; it was rebuilt in the XVIth century and its fašade was redesigned in the XIXth century.

-Interior: (left) St. Lawrence baptizing Hippolytus by Andrea Camassei (XVIIth century); (right) Monument to Giovanni Olivieri Giustino (d.
+Interior: (left) St. Lawrence baptizing Hippolytus by Andrea Camassei (XVIIth century); (right) Monument to Giovanni Olivieri Giustino, a member of the papal court (d.
 1632)

 You may wish to see S. Lorenzo fuori le Mura, the large basilica which was built above the tomb of the saint.
 S. Lorenzo in Damaso, S. Lorenzo in Lucina and S. Lorenzo in Miranda are other historical churches of Rome which are dedicated to St. Lawrence.

 Centrale Montemartini: details of a mosaic found in 1888 near S. Lorenzo in Panisperna